-Table 29: Filling pressure table for Suntour air forks
+Table 35: Filling pressure pump of the Suntour air forks

-- ▶ Measure the distance between the crown and the dust wiper of the fork.
-This distance is the total deflection of the fork. - ▶ Push a temporarily attached cable tie downward against the dust wiper of the fork. - ► Put on your usual bicycling clothing, including luggage. - ➤ Sit on the pedelec in your usual riding position and support yourself (e.g. against a wall or tree). - ► Get off the pedelec without allowing it to deflect. - ▶ Measure the distance between the dust wiper and the cable tie.
+- Measure the distance between the crown and the dust wiper of the fork.
+This distance is the total deflection of the fork. - Push a temporarily attached cable tie downward against the dust wiper of the fork. - Put on your usual bicycling clothing, including baggage. - Sit on the pedelec in your usual riding position and support yourself (e.g. against a wall or tree). - Get off the pedelec without allowing it to deflect. - Measure the distance between the dust wiper and the cable tie.
 This dimension is the sag.
-The sag value should be between 15% (hard) and 30% (soft) of the total fork deflection. - ► Increase or reduce the air pressure until you have reached the desired sag. - ⇒ Once the sag is correct, re-tighten the blue air cover cap clockwise. - ➡ If you cannot achieve the desired sag, you may need to make an internal adjustment.
+The sag value should be between 15% (hard) and 30% (soft) of the total fork deflection. - Increase or reduce the air pressure until you have reached the desired sag. - Solution ⇒ Once the sag is correct, re-tighten the blue air cover cap clockwise. - ➡ If you cannot achieve the desired sag, you may need to make an internal adjustment.
 For this purpose, contact your specialist dealer.

-6.2.5.3 Adjusting the steel suspension fork negative deflection
+6.3.5.3 Adjusting the steel suspension fork negative deflection